zenml-io/terraform-gcp-zenml-stack/README.md

 1. an GCP Artifact Store linked to the GCS bucket
 2. an GCP Container Registry linked to the Google Artifact Registry
 3. depending on the `orchestrator` input variable:
+  * a local Orchestrator, if `orchestrator` is set to `local`.
+This can be used in combination with the Vertex AI Step Operator to selectively run some steps locally and some on Vertex AI.
   * a Vertex AI Orchestrator linked to the GCP project, if `orchestrator` is set to `vertex` (default)
   * a SkyPilot Orchestrator linked to the GCP project, if `orchestrator` is set to `skypilot`
   * an Airflow Orchestrator linked to the Cloud Composer environment, if `orchestrator` is set to `airflow`